Gestational carrier. Gestational surrogate. Surrogate. Surrogate mother.

 With the introduction of new technology and the growing use of IVF, people needed a way to distinguish between women who were acting as traditional surrogates from those who became pregnant for intended parents through IVF and embryo transfer.

-As Circle’s Legal Director, Dean Hutchison, explained in a letter in the Irish Times in March, “surrogates have been referred to as gestational carriers for the past 20 years.
+As Circle’s Legal Director, Dean Hutchison, explained in a recent letter to the Irish Times, “surrogates have been referred to as gestational carriers for the past 20 years.
 It is the legal term that was used by the first court to distinguish traditional surrogates, who relinquished their own genetic child, from women who were merely carrying the child of another.”

 Gestational carrier, or GC for short, more clearly differentiates a woman who lacks a genetic connection to the child she carries for intended parents, as it doesn’t involve the use of the world “surrogate” – a term which, by itself, in the past, connoted a genetic relationship.